 - Support for Win/Linux/Mac OS X

-- Added ability to remove redundant type arguments.
+- Detects and removes redundant type arguments.

 You can see that there are plenty of time-saving features in Eclipse.
 You can even create custom code templates to boost your coding speed.

-Android Studio is a modern IDE for out of the box Java and Android application development.
+Android Studio is a modern IDE for out-of-the-box Java and Android application development.
 It is relatively a new product which got released in the mid of 2013.
 Derived from IntelliJ IDEA, Android Studio delivers the optimum turnaround on your design and code workflow.